One-loop Matching of Scotogenic Model onto Standard Model Effective Field Theory up to Dimension 7: Phenomenology

 Then the correction to $m_W^2$ enters through the modifications to the expressions of $m_Z$ and the Fermi constant $G_F$ measured in muon decay, which are mainly induced by the four dim-6 SMEFT operators,

-The first two affects the SM prediction on $m_Z$ through field diagonalization while the latter two lead to a correction to $G_F$.
+The first two affect the SM prediction on $m_Z$ through field diagonalization while the latter two lead to a correction to $G_F$.
 Defining the effective weak mixing angle by the input parameters as,

 the correction to the pole mass $m_W$ relative to the SM prediction ($m_W^{\tt SM}=m_Z^2 \cos^2\theta_W$) takes the form, to the linear order in the WCs associated with the above operators,

 If the $SU(3)^5$ global flavor symmetry is assumed, the above expression reduces to Eq.\,(2.3) given in~\cite{Bagnaschi:2022whn}.
 Note that the usual electroweak oblique parameters $S$ and $T$~\cite{Peskin:1990zt} are related to $C_{HWB}$ and $C_{HD}$ via the relations $S = (4 \sin\theta_W\cos\theta_W/\alpha_{\rm em}) C_{WB}/(\sqrt{2}G_F)$ and $T = - (1/2 \alpha_{\rm em})C_{HD}/(\sqrt{2}G_F)$.
 From the matching result in \mtab{tab:radssaw_Wbasis}, we obtain,